pkErbynn/design-pattern-java/README.md

     * provides a flex alternative to subclassing for extending functionality
     * modifies functionality of an object at runtime
     * decorator adds responsibilities to individual objects, not to an entire class
-    * attaches additional behaviors to object by placing these objects inside several wrapper objects that contain the behaviors
+    * attaches additional behaviors to object at runtime by placing these objects inside several wrapper objects that contain the behaviors
+* Pros:
+    * can extend object's behavior without making a new subclass
+    * can combine several behaiours
+* Cons:
+    * hard to remove specific wrapper from the wrapper stack

-When to use?
+    * initial config code of layers might look pretty ugly When to use?
 * adding new functionality to an existing object without altering its structure/functionality
+* when it's not possible to extend object's behaviour using inheritance

 Example:
 * suppose adding a new floor to already owned house